 Table 1.
 Dominant plant species

 This site occurs on moderately steep to very steep side slopes of hillslopes and ridges in the Texas North-Central Prairies.
 This site is characteristically a water shedding site.
+Slopes range up to 50 percent but are typically 20 to 40 percent.

 Table 2.
 Representative physiographic features